Korean War Legacy Project

 Special Training

-Carl Witwer details his experience going to radar school after his basic training in Norfolk, Virginia.
+Carl Witwer details his experience going to radar school in Norfolk, Virginia, after his basic training.
 He also describes the responsibilities he had to learn.
-This included radio telephone procedures, plotting, radar contacts, and determining the course and speed of aircrafts.
+This included radio telephone procedures, plotting, radar contacts, and determining the course and speed of aircraft.

 Tags: Basic training